 NYSLRS’ Actuary must ensure that adequate assets are being accumulated to pay benefits as they become due.
-And in order to do that, the actuary has to make assumptions about factors such as employee mortality, turnover, expected investment returns, salary growth and even inflation.
+To do that, the Actuary makes assumptions about factors such as employee mortality, turnover, expected investment returns, salary growth and even inflation.
 These assumptions are regularly reviewed and adjusted, if necessary, based on the System’s actual experience.

-This section will help you gain a more complete understanding of how contribution rates are established and of the relationship between those rates and investment returns.
+The following pages will help you gain a more complete understanding of how contribution rates are established and of the relationship between those rates and investment returns.